 Top stories around our network this week

 New York had its moment, and it continues to be the focus in the sports betting universe while other states are still trying to get there.
-Ohio should be a puzzle piece added relatively soon to the wagering landscape after legalized sports betting was signed into law Dec.
+Ohio sports betting should be a puzzle piece added relatively soon to the wagering landscape after legalized sports betting was signed into law Dec.
 22. It’s just a matter of time.
-Keep track of our new site, OH Bets, for updates.

 Louisiana sees liftoff…